MSNFV/SRA-Statistical-Ranking-of-Algorithms/README.md

 📊 Statistical Ranking of Algorithms (SRA)

 Paper Title:
-Nuanced Algorithm Selection: A Comprehensive Comparative Study of Evolutionary, Swarm Intelligence, and Physics/Mathematics-Based Optimization Algorithms
+A Comprehensive Comparative Study of Evolutionary, Swarm Intelligence, and Physics/Mathematics-Based Optimization Algorithms by the Novel SRA Algorithm

 Authors:
 Najibeh Farzi-Veijouyeh, Mohammad-Reza Feizi-Derakhshi